This post is also available in: Français (French)

 Since then, Anderson turned TED into a non-profit and kept broadening the event to cover all topics and find new ways to share the content with the broader world well outside the city limits of Monterey.

-So from 2001 to 2005, TED added two major additions to its already successful and profitable format:
+So from 2001 to 2005, TED included two major additions to its already successful and profitable format:

 - A new conference, TEDGlobal, held in different locations around the world